Fabius42/zoom_enhance/README.md

 ## How to Run
 **Option A - Quick & Simple (recommended for most users)**
-1. Download the file zoom_enhance.exe from the build folder
+1. Download the file zoom_enhance.exe from [my website](https://fabiandietrich.com/static/code/zoom_enhance.exe) (it is 27MB which is more than Github allows)
 2. Run the file (on Windows).
-To run the program this way, you do not need python or other dependencies installed
+To run the program this way, you do not need python or other dependencies installed.
+Depending on your antivirus software, you might get a warning when trying to run the file.
+If you don't trust the .exe, you can also run the program by following Option B below
 3. Note that when using the program, you need to set an image save folder with the corresponding button before saving an image

 **Option B - Custom**